Discover Bridge Through Hool (Open to All)

 The impact of Bridge on children and adults alike - ranging from significantly improved test scores, memory, immune system, soft skills, among others - are well documented (from our GenWise Blog Archives)...

 Two components of bridge promote healthy aging and therefore make it an ideal game for adults.
-Bridge provides 1) a cognitive workout, 2) enhanced immunity, and 3) an opportunity for social interaction.
-The combination of these key components sets bridge apart from many other leisure-time activities such solving crossword and other puzzles, sudoku, etc.
+Bridge provides (1) a cognitive workout, 2) enhanced immunity, and (3) an opportunity for social interaction.
+The combination of these two key components sets bridge apart from many other leisure-time activities such solving crossword and other puzzles, sudoku, etc.

 From a cognitive workout perspective, Bridge helps with concentration/ attention. reasoning, organizing, sequencing, learning and communicating through the coded language of bidding, memory, and visualization!